 Lily Fesler is a doctoral candidate in economics of education at the Stanford Graduate School of Education, and is a recipient of the Institute of Education Sciences Predoctoral Training Fellowship and the Stanford Graduate Fellowship in Science and Engineering.
-She is simultaneously pursuing a MA in economics at Stanford, and received her BA in economics from Wesleyan University in 2011.
-Lily's research focuses on student-to-student and student-to-teacher interactions in online classrooms (including MOOCs and for-profit colleges).
-She is particularly interested in using text analysis to study the types of interactions that are the most beneficial for students, and to analyze when bias might arise in these interactions.
-Lily has served as a teaching assistant for a course on applied quasi-experimental methods in education, and a course on regression.
-Before coming to Stanford, Lily worked as an education analyst at Abt Associates and at an economic consulting firm in Boston.
+She received her MA in economics at Stanford and her BA in economics from Wesleyan University.
+Lily's research focuses on low-income students' access to institutions of higher education, and in particular on the information students have about the college application process.
+She is particularly interested in studying student experiences using computational text analysis, which combines the richness of qualitative methods with the scale of quantitative methods.
+Lily has served as a teaching assistant for two courses on applied quasi-experimental methods in education, and a course on regression.
+She is currently interning for the College Board, and has previously worked as an education analyst at Abt Associates and an analyst at an economic consulting firm.

 Julie A. Edmunds, Fatih Unlu, Elizabeth Glennie, Lawrence Bernstein, Lily Fesler, Jane Furey & Nina Arshavsky (2017) Smoothing the Transition to Postsecondary Education: The Impact of the Early College Model, Journal of Research on Educational Effectiveness, 10:2, 297-325, DOI: 10.1080/19345747.2016.1191574

 Faculty advisor: Thomas Dee

 Research interests: Access to higher education, text-as-data, gender bias, education policy, economics of education

 Education: Ph.D. in Economics of Education, Stanford University (expected 2020) M.A. in Economics, Stanford University (2018) BA in Economics, Wesleyan University (2011)